goodmodule/react-g-analytics/README.md

  * Automatically load google analytics scripts (optional - id parameter)
  * Automatically send pageview when user will change current route of react-router

+# Support us

+Star this project on [GitHub][github-url].

+## Notice

+Use version 2.x of the react-g-analytics if you want to use it with react-router 2.x

 ## Usage